Developing leadership for a more just future

 Youth programs have been life-changing, from monthly YOU(th) Belong programs where I perform spoken word to the National Youth Advocacy Corps where I’m co-creating a graphic novel on the experiences of trans and non-binary students in schools.”

-community education programs
+intergeneratioal community programs

 Four times a year, LGBTQ+ advocates come together to address current issues and solutions.